Frode Unneland

-Harald Frode Unneland (born 14 April 1967 in Bergen) is a Norwegian musician, drummer and multi-instrumentalist (guitar, bass guitar, keyboards, piano and vocals).
+Harald Frode Unneland (born 14 April 1967) is a Norwegian musician, drummer and multi-instrumentalist (guitar, bass guitar, keyboards, piano and vocals).

 Career

 Unneland has been a central figure on the Bergen music scene.
 He has played in bands Savoy, Chocolate Overdose, Unge Frusterte menn, Popium, and Evig Din For Alltid.

 In 2007 BBC Radio 2 chose Popium's timeless pop masterpiece Anchor Down as record of the week.
 In 2012 he found back to old friends, and now as 'Sergeant Petter & The Buddies' they play old songs again.